WHY MUSIC MATTERS

 Joy Galliford, Ph.D., is the Executive Director of FSFM, as well as the Director of Development and an Instructor for South Florida Music.
 She received the prestigious 2010 Florida College Music Educator of the Year Award from the Florida Music Educators Association; is recognized for her research and presentations specializing the area of early childhood at the national, state, and local levels.
 Currently, Dr. Joy is a nominee for the 2021 Children’s Trust David Lawrence Jr. Champion for Children Award, 2021 Global Teacher Award and has been named the 2021 Exceptional Woman in the Non-Profit Sector Honoree for the Women’s Chamber of Commerce of Miami-Dade, and recently celebrated on CBS Miami Proud.

-“Dr. Joy,” as the children call her, has been a private, public and college music educator for over thirty-six years.
+“Dr. Joy,” as the children call her, has been a private, public and college music educator for over thirty-eight years.
 She holds certifications in the Early Childhood Music and Movement Association, Musikgarten Curriculum, National Guild of Piano Teachers as well as a Florida Child Care and Education Program Director Credential and Florida Professional Educator’s Certificate for Music K-12.
 Galliford is also a songwriter and the co-author of Experience the Music, a literacy-based curriculum using music activities that engage children in singing, focused listening, movement and the playing of rhythm instruments.